When to Plant Tulips and Daffodils for the Best Results

 Here are some straightforward tips to help your tulips and daffodils establish well and create eye-catching spring displays.

 Choose firm, healthy bulbs and plant them in full sun or light shade with well-drained soil.
 Avoid areas that remain waterlogged over winter, particularly for tulips.
+If bulbs feel soft, mouldy, or smell off, skip them, they often rot rather than recover.

 Plant bulbs at a depth of two to three times the bulb’s height.
 This is typically 10–15cm for daffodils and around 15cm for tulips, with the pointed end facing upwards.
+Use the rule first, then treat the cm figures as a guide that may vary a little with bulb size.

 On heavier clay soils, plant bulbs individually using a bulb planter rather than trenching large areas.
 Incorporate a small amount of grit or organic matter to improve drainage, and avoid high-nitrogen fertilisers at planting time.
+A thin layer of grit under tulip bulbs can help water move away from the base in wet winters.

 Lasagne Planting for Containers and Small Spaces